chrisliatas/udacity-ds-nano/Blog-post/README.md

 The data used for this project are from the Stack Overflow surveys for the years 2018, 1019 and 2020, found [here](https://insights.stackoverflow.com/survey)

-This repository is one deliverable of the project and the other is this[add link] blog post.
+This repository is one deliverable of the project and the other is [this](https://medium.com/@cliatas/how-will-your-salary-develop-as-you-grow-as-a-developer-721e3e2542f) blog post.

 ## Environment